The 737-800 taking me to Dallas DFW

 Tags: AA | American Airlines | Dallas | DFW | JFK | New York

-My flight to Dallas was due to leave from Gate 5 at 2:30pm and I was really looking forward to completing this leg, checking into a hotel room and sleeping – properly.
+My flight to Dallas was scheduled to depart from Gate 5 at 2:30pm, and by this point I was very much looking forward to completing the leg, checking into a hotel room, and finally getting some proper sleep.

 The scene at Gate 5 at New York JFK